nus-cs2113-AY2425S1/tp/docs/DeveloperGuide.md

 - *amount*: An object representing the amount of money in the transaction.
 - *description*: An object representing the description of the transaction.
 - *date*: An object representing the date on which the transaction occurred.
+- *category*: Specifies the category of the entry for income or expense.

 The `AddExpenseCommand` and `AddIncomeCommand` classes inherit all attributes from the `AddEntryCommand` class and have no additional attributes.